Moldova Food Guide

 Sarmale

-Cabbage leaves wrapped around savory mixture of minced meat and rice, cooked in tomato sauce to perfection.
-Showcases Moldova's culinary heartiness.
-Typically served with sour cream for dipping.
-A must-try at traditional restaurants.
+Cabbage leaves rolled around minced meat and rice, then braised in tomato sauce until tender.
+Hearty, filling Moldovan cooking at its most typical, usually served with sour cream on the side for dipping.
+Order it at any traditional restaurant.

 Zeamă